Connecticut alderman facing charges in Jan. 6 riot defeats incumbent GOP mayor after primary recount

 That shift has not always translated into more success on election day.
 In Greenwich, a wealthy community known for being home to moderate, old guard Republicans like former President George H.W.
 Bush, the GOP suffered major defeats in state races after the more conservative wing of the party took control of the local town committee.
 Democrats won all three state House seats and nearly defeated the incumbent Republican state senator.

 Derby’s incumbent mayor, Dziekan, decided not to seek his local Republican committee’s endorsement this year.
-And despite Friday’s recount results, he still intends to run in November’s general election as a non-affiliated candidate.
+And despite Friday’s recount results, he confirmed on Facebook that he still intends to run in November’s general election as a non-affiliated candidate.

 It is unclear how much appeal DiGiovanni, 42, will have to Derby’s broader electorate.
 Democrats outnumber Republicans by nearly 2 to 1 in the city.